thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 Q. The touch screen does not seem very responsive.
 Especially at the bottom of the screen.
 What's up with that?

 A. Yup.
-The color depth is also horrendous!
-So I choose very bright colors for the theme.
-If you know of a better quality compatible screen, I'd love to hear about it.
-I think a corner was cut on the machine to help keep costs down, which is very fair!
-A manual workaround is to use a stylus!
+Due to the screen size and touch areas I recommend using a stylus!
 [I found one that works well and made a side holder for it](https://thangs.com/trey.wentz/Screen%20stylus%20(remix)-43510?manualModelView=true).

 Q: How do I know what version board I have?
 A: There are two ways to identify what version board you have.